Beginners can find meditation frustrating. These top 10 beginner’s techniques and tips make meditation easier to start and to stay with.

 Another limiting myth is that the goal of meditation is to completely clear your mind of thoughts.

 When thoughts creep in, many beginners give up in frustration, believing they’ve failed.

-The point of meditation is to learn to notice and monitor your thoughts, not to completely eliminate them.
+But remember, the point of meditation is to learn to notice and monitor your thoughts, not to eliminate them.

-That rarely happens even for very experienced meditators.
+That rarely happens even for very accomplished meditators.